-I’d often heard about international money transfers, or international currency exchange companies but always figured they were a complicated process and only worth dealing with if you were a large corporation.
+I’d often heard about international money transfers or international currency exchange companies but always figured they were a complicated process and only worth dealing with if you were a large corporation.

 After all, it’s common knowledge that if you need a different currency, you just go to a bank right?
-Before you take that spring break trip to Florida or family holiday to Mexico, you go to your friendly neighborhood cashier and ask to buy some American greenbacks or a fistful of pesos.
-Sure, you know the bank will take a small slice for their time and effort, but it’s what everybody does – so common sense dictates there isn’t option that’s much better.
+Before you take that spring break trip to Florida or family holiday to Mexico, you go to your friendly neighbourhood cashier and ask to buy some American greenbacks or a fistful of pesos.
+Sure, you know the bank will take a small slice for their time and effort, but it’s what everybody does – so common sense dictates there isn’t an option that’s much better.
 When you had that semester abroad and realized that pints of beer cost more than you thought, you got your parents to “wire money” and didn’t think much beyond the fact that you were now back in the game right?
-Turns out you could have stayed for an extra round if only you known about international currency conversion services.
+Turns out you could have stayed for an extra round if only you knew about international currency conversion services.

-I often convert currency without even thinking about.
+I often convert currency without even thinking about it.
 I might order something from the USA and put it on my credit card or perhaps I use my Paypal account to receive or give a payment.
-I vaguely remember reading about currency conversion fees, but didn’t take them all that seriously until I recently read that I was likely paying 2-2.5% more than I had to every time I changed money from one currency to another.
+I vaguely remember reading about currency conversion fees but didn’t take them all that seriously until I recently read that I was likely paying 2-2.5% more than I had to every time I changed money from one currency to another.
 That might not sound like much – but it can really add up!
-Obviously the more money that you are transferring the more true this is.
+Obviously, the more money that you are transferring the more true this is.
 For example, if you did a large freelance gig for an American company and were transferring $15,000 USD back into Canadian Dollars using an average Canadian bank, you would have just sacrificed roughly $375 because you didn’t see if there was a more efficient way available.

-When I was recently talking to a friend about these services he mentioned that he had received a substantial (substantial to us small fries anyway) inheritance from his American grandfather who had passed away few years prior.
+When I was recently talking to a friend about these services he mentioned that he had received a substantial (substantial to us small fries anyway) inheritance from his American grandfather who had passed away a few years prior.
 He hadn’t ever heard about companies that would transfer money from one currency to another – he just figured that that was the Banks’ job.
 While he has left some of the money in a USD account (mitigating the loss of even more cash), he had paid a rate “somewhere around 3%” to convert his cash back to Canadian Dollars.